 The results revealed that “Marijuana use had no significant impact on physical or mental health care utilization, health-related quality of life, or current socio-demographic characteristics.”
 In fact, the twins showed no difference in health, quality of life, nor drug/alcohol dependence issues.

-A more recent study by Morral AR, McCaffrey D and Paddock (Reassessing the Marijuana Gateway Effect.
+Moreover, a more recent study by Morral AR, McCaffrey D and Paddock (Reassessing the Marijuana Gateway Effect.
 Addiction.
 December 2002. p.
 1493-1504) was able to verify these results.
-RAND Corp. researcher, Andrew Morral, and his colleagues determined that the gateway effect was not valid and the propensity for an individual to be associated with cannabis and ‘harder drugs’ was more reliably explained by the “common-factor model.”
+RAND Corp. researcher, Andrew Morral, and his colleagues determine the gateway effect is invalid, and that the common factor model more accurately explains the propensity for an individual to associate cannabis with ‘harder drugs,’

 These factors indicate that there are individuals within a population that have a tendency to use drugs and that some of these are put into “risk factor” situations that would expose them to the opportunity to use.
 The study found that neither the use nor the opportunity to consume cannabis were associated with starting hard drugs.
 And that “[cannabis] use has no causal influence over hard drug initiation in the model.”